sidristij/dotnetbook/book/en/ReferenceTypesVsValueTypes.md

 Console.WriteLine(array[0].Data);
 ```

-There is a small trick in this code.
-It looks like that we get the structure instance first, and then assign a new value to the Data field of the copy.
-This means we should get `5` again when checking the value.
+There is a small trick in this code: it looks as if we first get a copy of the structure and then set a new value to the `Data` field of this copy.
+If this were the case we would get the original number 5 when we try to read the value next time.
 However, this doesn't happen.
 MSIL has a separate instruction for setting the values of fields in the structures of an array, which increases performance.
-The code will work as intended: the program will
-output `4` to a console.
+The code will work as intended: the program will output `4` to the console.

 Let’s see what will happen if we change this code: